bal-tips/BallerinaExamples/1_basics/10001_hello_world/index.md

 date: 2023-07-30
 ---

 Welcome to the introductory Ballerina example featuring the classic "Hello, World!" program.
-I'll guide you through this simple Ballerina code that displays "Hello, World...!" and explain it line by line, making it an excellent starting point for newcomers to the language.
+We'll guide you through this simple Ballerina code that displays "Hello, World...!" and explain it line by line, making it an excellent starting point for newcomers to the language.

 <!--more-->
 Below is the complete code for this example.
 See <span class="text-info"><i class="far fa-lightbulb"></i> Tips</span> for detailed explanations of each line.